gcentauri/lincolngirlswhocode/README.md

     * lists are good
     * lists are life
       * really?

+* lists seem to be everywhere
+* lists are good
+* lists are life
+  * really?

 A picture of some cat from the internet:

     ![picture of some cat from the internet](https://pbs.twimg.com/profile_images/848395594590814208/_TtPuzHs.jpg)